odriverobotics/ODrive/README.md

 TODO

 ### Building the firmware
+* Make sure you have cloned the repository.
+* Navigate your terminal (bash/cygwin) to the ODriveFirmware dir.
-Run `make` in the root of this repository.
+* Run `make` in the root of this repository.

 ### Flashing the firmware
 Connect `SWD`, `SWC`, and `GND` on connector J2 to the programmer.